Deferred Prosecution Program

-The program involves screening, assessment, education, and submission to random alcohol or drug testing.
+The program involves screening, assessment, education, and submission to random drug testing.

 If a participant violates the terms of the program or does not complete it, the original charges will be prosecuted.

-Examples of violations may include testing positive for alcohol or drugs, or not attending classes.
+Examples of violations may include testing positive for drugs, or not attending classes.

 The program is not mandatory.
 It must be offered to the defendant by the court and prosecution.